+Correspondence to :

-Correspondence to: RUPAL BABEL
+RUPAL BABEL

-Department of Textile and Apparel Designing, College of Home Science, Maharana Pratap University of Agriculture and Technology, UDAIPUR (RAJASTHAN) INDIA

-- ABSTRACT: The earliest recorded history revealed that man decorated the fabric surface with natural sources perhaps his clothing first, than the other items necessary for his existence.
-India has a rich cultural heritage and its traditional printing is a great source of inspiration for apparel decoration. - KEY WORDS: Block printing, Craftsmen, Problems - HOW TO CITE THIS PAPER: Babel, Rupal and Mehta, Sonu (2012).
+Department of Textile and Apparel Designing, College of Home Science, Maharana Pratap University of Agriculture and Technology, UDAIPUR (RAJASTHAN) INDIA ■ ABSTRACT : The earliest recorded history revealed that man decorated the fabric surface with natural sources perhaps his clothing first, than the other items necessary for his existence.
+India has a rich cultural heritage and its traditional printing is a great source of inspiration for apparel decoration.

+KEY WORDS : Traditional block printing, Craftsmen

+■ HOW TO CITE THIS PAPER : Babel, Rupal and Mehta, Sonu (2013).
 Exploring the problems of craftsmen involved in traditional block printing.
-Asian J. Home Sci., 7 (1): 156-158.
+Asian J. Home Sci., 8 (1): 82-85.

-by block printing craftsmen in Udaipur city.
+The present study explored the various problems faced by block panting craftsmen in Udaipur city.
 Block printing is an ancient printing technique and numerous examples of historical block prints can be found in the historical records of Europe and Asia in the historical Indian culture and its heritage of tradition are reflected in many of the various regions of this country and Rajasthan is famous for its profile art treasure.
 Printing has been a long tradition in Rajasthan and this manner of decorating textiles was extensively applied to the costume of royalty.
 Though practiced all over Rajasthan, Jaipur, Jodhpur, Barmer and Udaipur are the most popular centres for their elegant block prints.

-This ancient tradition of ornamenting cloth in Rajasthan makes use of special engraved wooden block, one end of which possesses a design or motif engraved on it (Verma, 2003).
+This ancient tradition of ornamenting cloth in Rajasthan makes use of special engraved wooden block, one end of which possesses a design or motif engraved on it.

 It is much like stamping.
-The design can include text or be purely visual and the block can be applied to paper or textiles (Naik and Wiston, 2006).
-In block printing, chemical artificial and natural dyes are widely prevalent.
+The design can include text or be purely visual and the block can be applied to paper or textiles.
+In block printing, chemical, artificial and natural dyes are widely prevalent.